Click the following link to access that section of the Student Handbook:

 Students who fail to meet one or more of the SAP standards at the time their progress is reviewed are not eligible for financial aid, including summer terms.
 The Office of Financial Aid will notify students of their failure to meet the standards of SAP.
 Each student is responsible for knowing his/her own status, whether or not s/he receives this notification.
 Students may view their SAP status via BraveWeb or by contacting the Office of Financial Aid.

-Graduate students must maintain the appropriate GPA as defined by the Graduate School.
+Graduate students must maintain the appropriate GPA as defined and monitored by the Graduate School.

 Financial aid eligibility will be canceled immediately for any student who is suspended or dismissed.